THE INSTINCTUAL DRIVES

 In Yogic philosophy, the energy fuelling the self-preservation drive is located in the first, or base, chakra.

 Self-preservation subtypes are generally nervous and fearful of life.
 They will usually have a small circle of friends who function to enhance security rather than to promote status or position, and they will choose a mate who increases their chances of survival, rather than for pleasure or reproduction per se.

 Individuals for whom the sexual drive is primary live their lives looking for the prefect mate.
 Once the perfect mate has been found and mated with, there may be movement to find the next perfect mate—especially for those with predominantly masculine sexual energy.

 The second chakra, in the pelvic area, is the energetic location of the sexual drive, and the source of one's sexual energy.

 Sexual subtypes prefer one-on-one relationships, and tend to have more relationships with the opposite sex (or the same sex if homosexual).
-More effort is put into physical appearance and sexual plumage: hair, clothing, makeup, etc. Sexual subtypes are often charismatic, with sexuality leaking through the eyes.
+More effort is put into physical appearance and sexual plumage: hair, clothing, makeup, cars, etc. Sexual subtypes are often charismatic, with sexuality leaking through the eyes.
 They will frequently use sex to deal with survival and social issues.

 THE SOCIAL SUBTYPE

 When the social drive is the predominant instinctual drive, individuals put most of their life energy into family and social circles.
 The concern here is survival of the herd, with hierarchy and position in the herd considered most important.
 Being rejected from a group, from the herd, is avoided at all costs.